lamtranluu/lam.labwork/Final Project/README.md

 * [Key take aways]()

 ## Context
-- In recent years, we have seen many new movies with popular genre: fantasy, superhero.., and there are 2 companies are dominitaing the ranking chart which are DC & Marvel.
-- Both company produce film based on comic book, with different superhero characters , however surpisingly, Marvel gained remarkable gross revenue (over 70%) compared to DC, with only 20% more against DC in term of budget.
+In recent years, we have seen many new movies with popular genres: fantasy, superhero.., and there are 2 companies dominating the ranking chart which are DC & Marvel.
+Both companies produce films based on comic book, with different superhero characters, however surprisingly, Marvel gained remarkable gross revenue (over 70%) compared to DC, with only 20% more than DC in terms of budget.
-- In order to contribute the sucess of a movie, there are many factors such as: producers, distributors, marketing, rating reviews..., thus in the scope of this analysis, I choose rating review as an objective for my analysis to explore:
+- In order to contribute to the success of a movie, there are many factors such as producers, distributors, marketing, rating reviews...,
+- thus in the scope of this analysis, I choose rating review as an objective for my analysis to explore:
--  How is rating reviews between Marvel & DC ?
+- How are the rating reviews between Marvel & DC?
--  Is there any correlation between rating and revenue ?
+- Is there any correlation between rating and revenue?
--  Understand better the feeling and engagemnet of audiences between both company.
--  The analysis is based on rating reviews from IMDB.
+- Understand better the feeling and engagement of audiences between both companies.
+The analysis is based on rating reviews from IMDB.

 ## 🎯 Objectives
 **1. Understand better the feeling and engagement of audiences between both company.